sanjaybhagia/sanjaybhagia.github.io/input/posts/2021-01-15-pulumi-configuration-management.md

 So if we have to retrieve the key from the specific namespace, we can specify the full name by adding prefix while fetching e.g., `pulumi config get 'azure:location'` or `pulumi config get 'hello-pulumi:location'`

 ## Working with Configuration via Code
 Working with configuration via code is also very straightforward.
-For C#, Pulumi exposes `Pulumi.Config` class.
+For C#, Pulumi exposes `Pulumi.Config` type.

 ```csharp
 var config = new Pulumi.Config();